 THEME 2 (DAY 2)

 Theme 2 looks at the digital consumer and explores the implications of emerging technology (e.g. voice search), privacy issues (e.g. the privacy tradeoff) and the digital marketing toolbox (e.g. SEM, SEO, social media, PPC, display advertising, email and mobile) within digital strategy development and implementation processes.

 THEME 3 (DAY 3)

-The group consultancy exercise will be based around a live international case study where the consultancy teams will be required to assess the appropriateness and extent of a digital engagement by a case company.
-The exercise will require consultancy teams to develop a management report which will involve the following;
+(1) Report (75%) The group consultancy exercise will be based around a live international case study where the consultancy teams will be required to assess the appropriateness and extent of a digital engagement by a case company.
+The exercise will require consultancy teams to develop a management report (5000 words).

-Create a 5 minute podcast reflecting on the project experience and highlighting the major new knowledge which you have acquired in the process of carrying out the project.
+(2) Oral Assessment (25%) Create a 5 minute podcast reflecting on the project experience and highlighting the major new knowledge which you have acquired in the process of carrying out the project.
 Use academic citations and current research and data to enhance the communication.
-Submit the podcast via your online portfolio along with a list of references used in your podcast - simply weave these references within your podcast (25%).

 Applicants whose first language is not English must meet the minimum English entrance requirements of the University and will need to provide recent evidence of this (certified within the last two years).

 Most of our courses require a minimum English level of IELTS 6.0 or equivalent, with no band score under 5.5.
 Trinity ISE: Pass at level III also meets this requirement.